 An administrative hearing officer may make a decision on your case at the conclusion of the hearing, or the matter may be taken under advisement.
 In either case, you will receive the administrative hearing officer's decision in the mail within two (2) weeks of the hearing date.
 The decision may be one or a combination of the orders listed below.

-- Imposed – If the administrative hearing officer finds that the City complied with relevant ordinances, statutes, and rules, the citation or assessment will be imposed, which means that it must be paid.
-Citation payments are due within thirty (30) days of the hearing, unless otherwise stated by the administrative hearing officer, while assessment payments are due by the end of the Levy Year--in 2017, the assessment payment deadline is November 22nd.
+- Imposed – If the administrative hearing officer finds that the City complied with relevant ordinances, statutes, and rules, the citation or assessment may be imposed, which means that it must be paid.
+Citation payments are due within thirty (30) days of the hearing, unless otherwise stated by the administrative hearing officer, while assessment payments are due by the end of the Levy Year--in 2019, the assessment payment deadline is November 22.

 - Reduced – The administrative hearing officer also has the ability to impose a reduced amount.